ltackmann/log4dart/README.md

   1. Generate DartDoc for Logger and Appender interface
   1. Create a Dart version of **sprintf** and use it for implementing the formatters
-  1. Figure out how best to configure the log output format
   1. When reflection arrives in Dart add ability to show the class/line where the log message originated

 feel free to send in patched for these (or other features you miss).